 Sharpening your bits is an important part of maintaining your tool kit.
 Replacing dull drill bits can be expensive, so it is worth getting as much use from them as possible.
 You should also consider the safety aspect, as a blunt drill bit could cause injury.

 On a practical level, a sharp drill bit will help you complete tasks quickly.
 A blunt bit could slow your drilling down considerably, so the relatively short time it takes to sharpen them will be an excellent investment.

 How Can You Tell if a Drill Bit Is Sharp?

-When a sharp drill bit turns, you can feel when it cuts through the material.
-There is a degree of resistance.
-You will see lots of debris as the bit turns, and it will make the hole with minimal pressure.
+When a sharp drill bit turns, you should be able to feel it cutting through the material.
+There will be some degree of resistance.
+As it turns, the drill bit will also extract pieces of debris, and it should make the hole when minimal pressure is applied.

-However, when the bit is dull, it spins quicker because it lacks purchase.
-As this happens, the drill bit heats up and further dulls.
-You also notice a lack of debris falling out of the hole.
+However, when a bit is dull, it spins more quickly because it is not cutting into the material.
+This leads to the bit heating up and dulling further.
+You will also notice a lack of debris being removed from the hole.

-And finally, when the bit heats with the friction, especially when you drill into wood, you will see smoke or smell burning.
-If this happens, stop what you are doing immediately or risk a fire.
+As the friction heats the bit, you might see smoke or smell burning, especially when drilling into wood.
+If this happens, stop what you are doing immediately or you could cause a fire.